jamesmarriott/quizkidsapi/README.md

 # quizkidsapi
- an api for the quiz kids - faceoff app
+ A basic api for the quiz kids - faceoff app hosted on heroku

+How to courtsey of Ana Kubow based on her burger api https://github.com/kubowania/burger-api